hyosung11/Launch-School/Courses/JS109/questions.md

 On line 6, we declare the global variable `greeting` and assign to it the value `hello`.
 On the next line, we call the function `change` with the the string `greeting` as argument.
 This is being passed to the function by value, which means that a copy of the variable is assigned to `param`.
 Inside the function, we re-assign `greeting` to `hello greeting` and return it.
 But the returned value is not being assigned in the global scope, and the original `greeting` string has not been modified, only a copy of it.

 Alex
-The code will log 'hello''.
+The code will log 'hello'.
 The global variable `greeting` declared on line 8 is unchanged by the function `change` because strings are primitive values and are pass-by-value, meaning a copy of the value is passed to the function, not the variable itself.
-A copy of the string "hello" is passed to the `change()` function on line 3 and assigned to the local variable `param`. `param is then reassigned to concatenate the string `greeting`, which is returned on line 5.
-When the function is invoked with `greeting` as its argument on line 9, it returns "hello greeting"-- but this does not affect the global variable `greeting`, which is logged as its original, unchanged value `hello`on line 11.
+A copy of the string "hello" is passed to the `change()` function on line 3 and assigned to the local variable `param`. `param is then reassigned to concatenate the string`greeting`, which is returned on line 5.
+When the function is invoked with`greeting` as its argument on line 9, it returns "hello greeting"-- but this does not affect the global variable `greeting`, which is logged as its original, unchanged value`hello`on line 11.

 HyoSung
 Line 7 outputs 'hello' because the `console.log(greeting)` method passes the global variable `greeting` from line 8 as an argument.
 This code demonstrates variable scope and that primitive values cannot be mutated.
 The function `change` is declared on line 3 with the single parameter `param`. `param` is then reassigned to " greeting" but this doesn't change the value of the `greeting` variable.
 Thus, "hello" is logged to the console.